blakadder/blog/_posts/2020-06-13-frankenstein-saturday-2.md

 And yes, when I operate the motor with the remote I can see tuya statuses from the MCU in the webUI of the console, excellent!
 But, when I try sending serial commands or tuyasend commands, nothing happened.
 That must mean there's some issue on the TX pin.
 I took the MCU datasheet and locate its TX and RX pins which would be connected to the Wi-Fi module RX and TX and checked how are they connected with a multimeter.

 That revealed that both RX and TX pins have resistors in line to drop voltage from MCU's 5v operating voltage.
 I tried hooking the TX pin using a level shifter but that didn't work so I simply connected the NodeMCU right before the resistor (ESP8266 is, supposedly, 5v tolerant but there's still a debate going on on how safe that is).
-I tried sending my favourite `SerialSend5 55aa0001000000` and boom, MCU responds with all dpID statuses (while I did try and decypher what they all do now, that will be covered in another article).
+I tried sending my favourite `SerialSend5 55aa0001000000` and boom, MCU responds with all dpID statuses (while I did try and decipher what they all do now, that will be covered in another article).
 Hell yeah, we have first contact!

 ## Bye Realtek!